 You’ll need three ingredients for this facial treatment:

-I keep the pumpkin rinds, with most of the pulp removed, from the process described in Cooking Pumpkin for Maximum Nutrition in a sealed container in the fridge.
+I keep the pumpkin rinds, with most of the pulp removed, from the process described in how to cook pumpkin in a sealed container in the fridge.
 Steamed pumpkin peel will keep in the fridge for around three to four days.
 It can also be frozen for larger periods and defrosted.
 This will soften it and make it a little more fragile to use but the beneficial properties remain.

 Whether from the freezer, the fridge, or straight after cooking, wait until the pumpkin rind is at room temperature before using it.
 You could run it under warm water if you were in a rush, but only briefly so as not to wash away too many nutrients.